s-zeid/elements/docs/index.md

 Except for `%`, this is enforced by runc.

 The runc container ID will be of the format \`[{name}](#name).{instance}\`.

+##### output

+    {name}:output

+If this argument is defined, a tmpfs will be bind-mounted at `/out` in the container, and any files in that tmpfs at exit will be moved to the host path specified by the user (which defaults to the AppImage's working directory).

+If `/out` contains one file at exit, that file will be moved to the specified host path.
+If `/out` contains more than one file, the entire directory will be moved, as a directory, to the host path.
+If `/out` contains no files, the host path, if it exists, will be left intact.

+If the user-specified path is a directory, then the output file or directory will be placed in that directory, and its name will have the format `{container ID}.out`.
+(See [instance](#instance) and [name](#name) for the format of the container ID.)

 ### bind